Cartesian Linearly Distributive Categories: Revisited: Semi-Additive Categories

 The second condition follows similarly.
 Thus $F\c \bB\rarr \bB'$ is a Frobenius cartesian linear functor. \end{proof}

 As such, this gives us a forgetful functor $U\c \mathbf{SAdd}\rarr\CLDC$.

 The objective for the remainder of this section is to show that a CLDC is isomix if and only if it is semi-additive.
 Equivalently, this amounts to saying that a CLDC has a zero object if and only if it its products are isomorphic to its coproducts.
 In particular, from a LDC point of view, this says that in a CLDC, if its tensor unit and par unit are isomorphic, then tensor and par are also isomorphic.
-This is quite a strong collapse since recall that an LDC can be isomix $\top \cong \bot$ without the mix map $A \parr B \to A \otimes B$ being an isomorphism.
+This is quite a strong collapse since, in general, a LDC can be isomix $\top \cong \bot$ without the mix map $A \parr B \to A \otimes B$ being an isomorphism.

 To show this, we first show that if the linear distributors are isomorphisms, then a CLDC is a semi-additive category (and hence compact).